UtrechtUniversity/awesome-utrecht-university/README.md

 >
 > [FAIR Data and Software team](https://www.uu.nl/en/research/open-science/tracks/fair-data-and-software)

-The initial collection of projects was made based on the collected repositories from the [SWORDS-UU](https://github.com/UtrechtUniversity/SWORDS-UU) project.
-Repositories were considered when they have

-- a license
-- 25 stars or fulfill 4/5 FAIR criteria.

 ❣️ We are looking for Utrecht University researchers that are interested in helping to maintain this list.
 Please reach out if you would like to assist (see [Contact](#contact))!

 - [Awesome Utrecht University](#awesome-utrecht-university)
   - [Research code](#research-code)